AleksaMCode/AMx64/README.md

 <p align="justify">The BSS section (Block Started by Symbol) is a section that has no contents in terms of data or instructions.
 It consists only of a number that represents its length that the operating system then expands upon program initialization to a zero-filled, contiguous block of memory with said length (hence the name).
 This is used when you would ordinarily put something in the data section, but you don’t care about initializing it to a specific value.
 Uninitialized data must be declared in the <code>section .bss</code> section.
 There must be a space after the word <i>section</i>.
 All uninitialized variables are declared in this section.
 Variable names must start with a letter, followed by letters or numbers, including a special character, underscore.
 Variable definitions must include the name, the data type, and the count.</p>

 #### Text Section (.text)
 <p align="justify">The text section holds all of your executable code and will typically dwarf the other sections in terms of size.
 The code is placed in the <code>section .text</code> section.
 There must be a space after the word <i>section</i>.
-The instructions are specified one per line and each must be a valid instruction with the appropriate required operands.
-The text section will include some headers or labels that define the initial program entrypoint.
+The instructions are specified one per line, and each must be a valid instruction with the appropriate required operands.
+The text section will include some headers or labels that define the initial program entry point.
 The following declarations must be included.</p>

 ```asm
 global main